openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Below is a diagram of a Credential issuance using the Authorization Code flow.

-The diagram is based on a Wallet initiated flow illustrated in (#use-case-1) and does not illustrate all of the optional features.
+The diagram is based on a Wallet initiated flow illustrated in a use case in (#use-case-1) and does not illustrate all of the optional features.

 ToDo: discuss if need to illustrate the verifier... per use-case-1